 Copy and paste this URL into your internet browser to get started learning how to make your own printables >>> https://app.convertkit.com/landing_pages/250908

 Your files will be available to download once payment is confirmed.
 Here's how.

-I don't accept returns, exchanges or cancellations.
-But please contact me if you have any problems with your order.
+Instant download items don’t accept returns, exchanges or cancellations.
+Please contact the seller about any problems with your order.